 After Hours Assistance - If you need assistance from the GP Clinic after hours, please phone on the above numbers.
 A Registered Nurse will answer your call.

-Alternatively please present at one of our Urgent Care Clinics - 6-18 O'Shannessey Street, Papakura (open 8am - 8pm) or 106 Great South Road Takanini (open 8am - 9pm)
+Alternatively please present at one of our Urgent Care Clinics - 6-18 O'Shannessey Street, Papakura (open 8am - 10pm, 7 days a week) or 106 Great South Road Takanini (open 8am - 8pm, 7 days a week)